 Tax evasion: Illegal.
 Whether intentionally or unintentionally, you avoid paying your tax liability.
 Section 235 of the TAA clearly classifies tax evasion as a criminal offense.

 Tax fraud: Illegal.
 Fraud is included under the definition of a "tax offense" per the TAA.
 This happens when you intentionally misrepresent your financial position to SARS.

 Under the Tax Administration Act, SARS can hand out some heavy penalties for tax evasion or fraud.
 Both tax evasion and tax fraud carry a maximum prison sentence of up to five years.
 SARS can also hand out administrative penalties - even just for being late on your tax return - up to R16,000 a month depending on your income, for each month that non-compliance continues, for a maximum of 35 months.

 If you didn't know crypto was taxed and you've previously avoided crypto taxes unintentionally, don't panic.

-SARS has what's known as a voluntary disclosure programme (VPD) to enhance voluntary compliance.
+SARS has what's known as a voluntary disclosure program (VPD) to enhance voluntary compliance.
 You can use the VPD to voluntarily disclose any prior tax avoidance with SARS.

 Given the severity of the punishment that SARS pursues when it comes to crypto tax, ensuring that you are paying the right amount of tax is a priority.
 Using the tools available, whether that is an accountant, a crypto tax calculator, or a portfolio tracker, you should be able to navigate your declarations without too much of a headache.

 Koinly has also made it easy for you to download your activity for submission thanks to our range of tools and services.
-All you need to do is link your wallets and the exchanges you use, ensure your accounts settings are correct for South Africa and download the report you need.
+All you need to do is link your wallets and the exchanges you use, ensure your account settings are correct for South Africa, and download the complete crypto tax report you need.